kristianeschenburg/academic-kickstart/content/project/parcellearning/index.md

 slides: ""
 ---

-This is a python package to apply various graph neural network model to brain connectivity data to learn cortical brain maps.
+This is a python package to apply various graph neural network models to brain connectivity data to learn cortical brain maps.
+These models address the issue of node classification, as commonly seen in the graph representation learning community.
 These models are based on the [Deep Graph Library](https://www.dgl.ai/).

 Current models include the following:
   1. Graph Convolution Network ([paper](https://arxiv.org/abs/1609.02907))